ltrgoddard/thesis/temp.markdown

 about their own origins.’
 Prynne’s following questions are worth quoting at length:

-> Would it have been completely satisfactory to leave the discovery of
+> \singlespacing Would it have been completely satisfactory to leave the
-> an indisputably extraterrestrial origin, for this sibling culture, to
+> discovery of an indisputably extraterrestrial origin, for this sibling
-> an extremely sophisticated interpretation of increasingly distant and
+> culture, to an extremely sophisticated interpretation of increasingly
-> fragmentary evidence (e.g. the fossil record)?
-Would not a good
+> distant and fragmentary evidence (e.g. the fossil record)?
+Would not a
-> scientist of that earlier culture (from whose common genetic stock we
+> good scientist of that earlier culture (from whose common genetic
-> here would, by the hypothesis, be remotely descended) not \[*sic*\]
+> stock we here would, by the hypothesis, be remotely descended) not
-> recognise that a later scientific curiosity would deserve to have been
+> \[*sic*\] recognise that a later scientific curiosity would deserve to
-> given evidence about its own origin, so far as this were possible, and
+> have been given evidence about its own origin, so far as this were
-> that a good scientist does not intervene in events without leaving a
+> possible, and that a good scientist does not intervene in events
-> record that he has done so?
+> without leaving a record that he has done so?

 \noindent What begins in the language of intellectual satisfaction here takes on an unmistakably moral tone: to leave a sign of one’s